dnjp/nyne/README.md

 like `NYNERULES=/home/daniel/.nyne`.
 Copy the [example](./example.toml)
 to this location and modify it for your needs before building nyne.

-Think of `nyne.toml` as the equavalent of a `config.def.h` file used to configure many C programs.
+Think of `nyne.toml` as roughly the equavalent of a `config.h` file used to configure many C programs.
 Because this file is used to generate static configuration for Nyne that is baked into the binary, any changes made to this file after build will not be noticed.
 In order for the changes to be picked up, you must rebuild nyne and restart the `nyne` executable